infiniteyawn/tiantong_rujing/sayings_01.md

 A torrent does not catch the rain in pursuing the marching clouds.

-When all is said and done, begin an insignificant life (?)
+When all is said and done, how is it?

-The saintly man has no (thought of) self, there is no location not already complete.
+The sage has no (thought of) self, there is no location not already complete.

 .